jnwangg/scrnaseq_flow/README.md

 ## 📝 Samplesheets
 > [!NOTE]
-> Samplesheets may contained data that is single-end, paired-end, or a mix of both!
+> Samplesheets may contain data that is single-end, paired-end, or a mix of both!
 The pipeline automatically detects whether a second read is provided, and will adjust trimming and alignment appropriately.

 Before running `scrnaseq_flow`, prepare a samplesheet with your input data.
 All samplesheets must have four named columns:
 | Column | Description |